FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a id="updateaqueue"></a>
 # **UpdateAQueue**
-> QueueResult UpdateAQueue (string accountId, string queueId, QueueRequest? queueRequest = null)
+> QueueResult UpdateAQueue (string queueId, QueueRequest? queueRequest = null)

 Update a Queue